Pyrrha-Foundation/pyrrha-coin/doc/opgroup-tokens.md

 OP_GROUP tokens differ in significant aspects from other existing or proposed "colored coins" techniques:

-* Implemented as a single opcode within Nexa's Script language.
+* Implemented as a single opcode within Pyrrha's Script language.
 	 + Integration with Script means that OP_GROUP functionality will grow as Script grows, and maintenance is minimal compared to colored coins that use "piggy-back" blockchains.

 * Is miner validated